 Participants may appeal a final course grade if they can demonstrate that an inappropriate grade was assigned as a result of discrimination, unfairness, or other improper conditions.
-To appeal a final grade, program participants must submit a written request to their Program Officer or to CLS@americancouncils.org, by December 31 of the year the program was conducted.
+To appeal a final grade, program participants must submit a written request to their Program Officer or to Spark@americancouncils.org by December 31 of the year the program was conducted.
 Grade appeal requests received after the December 31 deadline will not be accepted.
-The appeal request should include participant name, program language and location, year, course name and the reason(s) for contesting the grade.
+The appeal request should include participant name, program language and location, year, course name, and the reason(s) for contesting the grade.
 The request should also include any supporting documentation deemed relevant to the appeal.

-No appeals will be undertaken for participants who have violated the CLS Terms and Conditions or have outstanding program requirements, including but not limited to payment, evaluations, and testing.
+No appeals will be undertaken for participants who have violated the CLS Spark Terms and Conditions or have outstanding program requirements, including but not limited to payment, evaluations, and testing.
 Appeal requests will be accepted when all program requirements are met.

-- 18. Internet and Media Guidelines Participants who share their CLS experiences publicly via Internet-based media acknowledge that theirs is not an official U.S. Department of State website, blog, or posting, and that the views and information presented are their own and do not represent those of the CLS Program or the U.S. Department of State.
-Participants must agree to adhere to the CLS Program Internet and Media Guidelines on AIS Forms as a condition of participation in the CLS Program. - 19.
-Personal and Program Property Participants are responsible for safe-guarding stipend funds.
-Lost or stolen stipend funds, equipment, or other property cannot be replaced by the CLS Program. - 20.
-Sexual Harassment Policy The CLS Program is committed to maintaining high standards of conduct and an environment for participants and staff that is free from sexual harassment.
+19. Internet and Media Guidelines - Participants who share their CLS Spark experiences publicly via Internet-based media acknowledge that theirs is not an official U.S. Department of State website, blog, or posting, and that the views and information presented are their own and do not represent those of CLS Spark or the U.S. Department of State.
+Participants must agree to adhere to CLS Spark Internet and Media Guidelines on AIS Forms as a condition of participation in CLS Spark.

+- 20. Personal and Program Property Participants are responsible for safe-guarding stipend funds.
+Lost or stolen stipend funds, equipment, or other property cannot be replaced by CLS Spark. - 21.
+Sexual Harassment Policy The CLS Program, including CLS Spark, is committed to maintaining high standards of conduct and an environment for participants and staff that is free from sexual harassment.
 Finalists must review the CLS Sexual Harassment Policy and agree to adhere to the policy provided on AIS Forms as a condition of participation in the CLS Program.
 Participants and staff are prohibited from engaging in sexual misconduct, including sexual harassment, which includes unwelcome sexual advances, requests for sexual favors, or other spoken, written, or physical conduct of a sexual nature when such conduct has the purpose or effect of interfering with an individual's participation in the program or creating an intimidating, hostile, or offensive environment.
-Depending on the severity of the incident, disciplinary actions for sexual harassment by a participant may include a warning, probation, or a termination of the CLS award (see Section 22 and Section 23).
+Depending on the severity of the incident, disciplinary actions for sexual harassment by a participant may include a warning, probation, or a termination of the CLS Spark award (see Section 23 and Section 24).